tweag/nickel/doc/manual/merging.md

 ```

 Running the above program succeeds, although the intermediate value
-`{foo.required_field1 = "here"}` doesn't respect `FooContract` (it misses
+`{foo.required_field1 = "here"}` doesn't respect `FooContract` (it misses the
-`required_field2`.
+field `required_field2`).

-If we try to observe the intermediate result (using `deep_seq` which forces the
+If we try to observe the intermediate result (`deep_seq` recrusively forces the
-full evaluation of its first argument and proceeds with evaluating the second),
+evaluation of its first argument and proceeds with evaluating the second
-we do get a contract violation error:
+argument), we do get a contract violation error:

 ```nickel
 let FooContract = {